Explore printing, table relations and composition, roles and rights management, triggers, and connecting to Integromat

 ‘Invoice Number’ := i + 1

-On line 1, we are defining the variable “i” by finding the last record within the field (“Invoice Number”) from the table (“Invoice”).
+In line 1, we define the variable “i” by finding the last record within the field Invoice Number from the table Invoice.

-On line 2, we tell Ninox that the number field “Invoice Number” should equal our variable “i” plus 1.
+In line 2, we tell Ninox that the number field Invoice Number should equal our variable “i” plus 1.

-In the graphic above, the most recent invoice is number 24 (row 3), but when we add new records, the trigger tells Ninox to increment based on the last entered invoice… which is number 5 (row 5).
+In the graphic above, the most recent invoice is number 24 (row 3), but when we add new records, the trigger tells Ninox to increment based on the last entered invoice, which is number 5 (row 5).